 The RSW is an artist led, Scottish Charity that exists to promote the art of watercolour painting in Scotland and beyond.
 Currently we have over 120 members who are permitted to add the ‘RSW’ title after their name.

-Our (active and very supportive) Royal Patron is HRH The Prince Charles, Duke of Rothesay who recently, kindly invited all members of the Society to a Reception in Holyrood House, Edinburgh.
+Our (active and very supportive) Royal Patron is HM King Charles III, Duke of Rothesay who recently kindly invited all members of the Society to a Reception in Holyrood House, Edinburgh.

 A brief history of the Royal Scottish Society of Painters in Watercolour